 The long reach excavator may prove invaluable in this task.

 Building the ramp gradient could involve a number of techniques, used together or alone.
-Pipe fascine bundles, Class 30 or 70 trackway and Hesco or Defencecell gabbions are in service or in the defence supply chain and well suited to this type of temporary construction.
+Pipe fascine bundles, Class 30 or 70 trackway and Hesco or Defencecell gabions are in service or in the defence supply chain and well suited to this type of temporary construction.

 Marine grout is a special type of cement that is resistant to washout and able to cure in direct contact with water.
-Mixed with sand or small aggregate it can be pumped into fabric bags or multi cell mattresses and this type of installation is often used for scour protection and bank erosion control.
+Mixed with sand or small aggregate it can be pumped into fabric bags or multi-cell mattresses and this type of installation is often used for scour protection and bank erosion control.

-The problems with using cement and concrete, as detailed in the pile repair section, is that it needs specialist mixing and pumping equipment, storage/transport of cements and sand/aggregates and time to achieve the required hardness after fill.
-Quick curing marine grouts are available but might not be suitable for this application and still unable to achieve the required hardness in a reasonable time.
+The problems with using cement and concrete, as detailed in the pile repair section, is that it needs specialist mixing and pumping equipment, storage/transport of cement and sand/aggregates and time to achieve the required hardness after fill.
+Quick curing marine grouts are available but might not be suitable for this application and are still unable to achieve the required hardness in a reasonable time.

 Pre-cast segmented concrete mattresses are widely used in the subsea installation sector for pipeline and scour protection and subsea ROV platforms.
 They use individual cast concrete blocks connected with polypropylene rope.

-The only downside to these subsea concrete mattress products is their heftiness and weight, they are perhaps too heavy duty for the application.
+The only downside to these subsea concrete mattress products is their heftiness and weight, they are perhaps too heavy-duty for the application.
 Lighter alternatives are available that are more commonly used in inshore erosion control such as Flexamat.

 The innovative Concrete Canvas could also be used.
 Concrete Canvas is a relatively new British product that is a concrete impregnated fabric on rolls of various lengths and widths.
 It is unfurled, secured using staples where required and hydrated.
-It can be hydrated by spraying with fresh or salt water, or simply immersed.
-After hydration it is achieves 80% strength in less than 24 hours.
+It can be hydrated by spraying with fresh or saltwater or simply immersed.
+After hydration, it achieves 80% strength in less than 24 hours.
 Although Concrete Canvas has many excellent properties it is relatively thin and so may not be durable enough for repeated trafficking, multiple layers may be needed but it is very easy to install so this would not be a significant barrier to use.

 Geotubes are flexible synthetic tubular containers that are hydraulically filled with sand and water, under pressure.
 The sand is usually dredged from the surrounding area.
-Residual internal pressure forces the water out through the material leaving what is in effect, a gigantic sand bag.
+Residual internal pressure forces the water out through the material leaving what is in effect, a gigantic sandbag.
 They have been used for a wide range of marine construction and shoreline protection projects.

 Most of the equipment in this section is not in service, so would need purchasing and a logistic support pipeline established.